Vocoder

 A vocoder (/ˈvoʊkoʊdər/, a portmanteau of voice and encoder) is a category of speech coding that analyzes and synthesizes the human voice signal for audio data compression, multiplexing, voice encryption or voice transformation.

-The vocoder was invented in 1938 by Homer Dudley at Bell Labs as a means of synthesizing human speech.
+The vocoder was invented in 1937 by Homer Dudley at Bell Labs as a means of synthesizing human speech.
 This work was developed into the channel vocoder which was used as a voice codec for telecommunications for speech coding to conserve bandwidth in transmission.

 By encrypting the control signals, voice transmission can be secured against interception.
 Its primary use in this fashion is for secure radio communication.
 The advantage of this method of encryption is that none of the original signal is sent, only envelopes of the bandpass filters.
 The receiving unit needs to be set up in the same filter configuration to re-synthesize a version of the original signal spectrum.

 The vocoder has also been used extensively as an electronic musical instrument.
 The decoder portion of the vocoder, called a voder, can be used independently for speech synthesis.

 Theory

 The human voice consists of sounds generated by the periodic opening and closing of the glottis by the vocal cords, which produces an acoustic waveform with many harmonics.
 This initial sound is then filtered by movements in the nose, mouth and throat (a complicated resonant piping system known as the vocal tract) to produce fluctuations in harmonic content (formants) in a controlled way, creating the wide variety of sounds used in speech.
 There is another set of sounds, known as the unvoiced and plosive sounds, which are created or modified by a variety of sound-generating disruptions of airflow occurring in the vocal tract.

 The vocoder analyzes speech by measuring how its spectral energy distribution characteristics fluctuate across time.
 This analysis results in a set of temporally parallel envelope signals, each representing the individual frequency band amplitudes of the user's speech.
-Put another way, the voice signal is divided into a number of frequency bands (the larger this number, the more accurate the analysis) and the level of signal present at each frequency band, occurring simultaneously, measured by an envelope follower, represents the spectral energy distribution across time.
+Put another way, the voice signal is divided into a number of frequency bands (the larger this number, the more accurate the analysis) and the level of signal present at each frequency band, occurring simultaneously, is measured by an envelope follower, representing the spectral energy distribution across time.
 This set of envelope amplitude signals is called the "modulator".

-To recreate speech, the vocoder reverses the analysis process, variably filtering an initial broadband noise (referred to alternately as the "source" or "carrier"), by passing it through a set of band-pass filters, whose individual envelope amplitude levels are controlled, in real time, by the set of analyzed envelope amplitude signals from the modulator.
+To recreate speech, the vocoder reverses the analysis process, variably filtering an initial broadband noise (referred to alternately as the "source" or "carrier"), by passing it through a set of band-pass filters, whose individual envelope amplitude levels are controlled, in real time, by the set of envelope amplitude signals from the modulator.

-The digital encoding process involves a periodic analysis of each of the modulator's multiband set of filter envelope amplitudes.
+The digital encoding process involves a periodic analysis of each of the modulator's multiband set of envelope amplitudes.
 This analysis results in a set of digital pulse code modulation stream readings.
 Then the pulse code modulation stream outputs of each band are transmitted to a decoder.
 The decoder applies the pulse code modulations as control signals to the corresponding amplifiers of the output filter channels.